Rider Contact Management

 To lower your risk of being involved in an accident, the Bolt enforces the fatigue management guidelines set out below.
 However, if you feel that you are affected by fatigue despite complying with these recommendations, you must not drive.

 |Time Period||Recommended Maximum Work Hours (Including Breaks)||Recommended Minimum Continuous Rest Period|

 |28 Days||288 Hours||4 x 24 hours (spaced evenly throughout 28 days)|

-Under Australian Law, it is illegal to drive if your blood alcohol concentration (BAC) in your breath is 0.05 or higher.
-It is also a requirement that a driver must not consume alcohol from the time you start till you finish your shift.
+It is illegal to drive if your blood alcohol concentration (BAC) in your breath is 0.05 or higher.
+It is also a requirement that a driver must not consume alcohol from the time you start until the finish of your shift.

-Australian law also states that you cannot drive if you have any level of a prescribed illicit drug present.
-A "prescribed illicit drug" includes methylamphetamine (such as ice or speed), MDMA (ecstasy), and THC (cannabis, marijuana, pot etc.) in any concentration.
+Laws also states that you cannot drive if you have any level of a illicit drug present.
+Illicit drugs include methylamphetamine (such as ice or speed), MDMA (ecstasy), and THC (cannabis, marijuana, pot etc.) in any concentration.

-To reduce distraction on the roads, Driver must be following the road rules in relation to mobile devices.
-The correct rules are that you cannot use a mobile device whilst driving unless it is:
+To reduce distraction on the roads, Drivers must be following the road rules in relation to mobile devices.
+The correct rules are that you cannot use a mobile device whilst driving unless:

 When dealing with Riders, certain difficult situations may arise.
 Various transport authorities recommend the following actions be taken when the below situations occur:

-Various governing authorities recommend drivers carry out a daily vehicle inspection to ensure your vehicle is safe to operate.
-You should never drive a vehicle which you know has faults or defects that make it unsafe to operate.
+Prior to logging on to the app and beginning Driving operations, you must carry out a daily vehicle inspection to ensure the vehicle is safe to operate.
+You should never drive a vehicle which you know has faults or defects that make it unsafe for yourself to operate.